emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 	- Some goals are more important than others.
 You may wnat a cheeseburger, but you may not stop reading right now and go to McDonalds right now.
 	- You might think that you like a cheeseburger one because you want one.
 	- Brain proceses for liking and wanting things are differnet.
-	- Dopamine is not the feel good chemical.
-It does not tell us to like things.
 	- Dopamine teaches how and where to get the things that we need or we like
 	- It makes us pay attention to what is important.
 	- Let's less important things wait.